1988 NBA draft

 The 1988 NBA draft took place on June 28, 1988, in New York City, New York.
 The length was reduced from seven rounds in the previous year to three rounds.
 This was also the first draft for the Charlotte Hornets and Miami Heat, prior to their inaugural season.

+Danny Manning was picked first overall by the Los Angeles Clippers and later became a two-time All-Star and a Sixth Man of the Year winner.
+However, injuries prevented him from fulfilling his potential, despite playing 15 seasons.
+Mitch Richmond, the fifth pick, went on to earn six All-Star and five All-NBA team selections, while also winning Rookie of the Year.
+Other notable selections include All-Stars Rik Smits, Hersey Hawkins and Dan Majerle, as well as nine-time NBA champion Steve Kerr, who achieved championship success as a player (five championships) and as a coach (four championships).

 Draft

 Notable undrafted players

 This section is for players who were eligible for the 1988 NBA draft, did not get selected, but still later appeared in at least one NBA regular season or postseason game.